lukasballo/snman/notes/overall_concerns.md

-- comparing the performance of our suimplified networks with the real matsim network? (see jafari's measures)
+- comparing the performance of our simplified networks with the real matsim network? (see jafari's measures)